Skip to main content

 Stem Cells and Regenerative Medicine (BMD363)

-Module Organisers: Dr Jürgen Groet
+Module Organisers: Dr Jürgen Groet/Dr Adrian Biddle

 This is a taught module which provides a comprehensive overview and foundation in stem cell biology, including applications in regenerative medicine.
 The module will cover topics including: developmental origin of stem cells, comparing/contrasting different types of stem cells, biological regulation of stem cells and tissue-specific functions.
-The module also will cover fundamental principles of tissue engineering, cellular reprogramming (induced pluripotent stem cells) and Genome Engineering (CRISPR-Cas9).
+The module also will cover fundamental principles of tissue engineering, cellular reprogramming (induced pluripotent stem cells) and genome engineering (CRISPR-Cas9).

 Molecular Basis of Personalised Medicine (BMD383)